NYU-robot-learning/robot-intel-class-fl25/docusaurus/website/_info.md

 ### What is expected of you?
 This class is aimed towards advanced undergraduates and particularly towards students who want to learn robotics and robot AI, but who have never worked on a robot before.
-This will be a HW and project driven class.
+This will be a homework and project driven class.
 There will be no mid-term or final exams.
 Instead, you will be expected to implement concepts discussed and taught in this class.
 A portion of the lecture slots will be devoted to hands-on tutorials taught by the course teaching assistant (please see the syllabus for details).